What is the Medicare Part D Late Enrollment Penalty?

 You may incur a late enrollment penalty if there is a continuous period of 63 days

-or more at any time after the end of your Initial Election Period (IEP) during which
+or more at any time after the end of your Initial Enrollment Period (IEP) during which

 you were eligible to enroll in a Medicare Part D plan, but were not enrolled and

 not covered under any creditable prescription drug coverage.

 A late enrollment penalty is an additional amount added to your monthly Medicare